ROC-HCI/UR-FUNNY/README.md

-This work is done Rochester Human by Rochester Human-Computer Interaction (ROC HCI) lab, University of Rochester, USA with the collaboration of Language Technologies Institute, SCS, CMU, USA.
+This work is done by Rochester Human-Computer Interaction (ROC HCI) lab, University of Rochester, USA with the collaboration of Language Technologies Institute, SCS, CMU, USA.

 ROC-HCI Website: (https://roc-hci.com/)